 AUSTIN: It’s sort of like a convention centre this bottom floor.
 Y’know, it’s the sort of place --Art, you would recognise this, Hadrian would recognise this as the sort of place that you bring in people, you don’t do the service here, do you know what I mean?
 But like, your church compound probably has a room like this.
 It’s kind of a big multi-purpose public room, y’know?
 ART: Sure.

-AUSTIN: And then at the top is the stairway that goes up higher into --Or, I guess its a, its a --You kind of like go to the back and then go up and there’s a stairway that goes like in and then up through the next like level.
+AUSTIN: And then at the top is the stairway that goes up higher into --Or, I guess it’s a, it’s a --You kind of like go to the back and then go up and there’s a stairway that goes like in and then up through the next like level.

 ART: Is this the kind of place that you would have a funeral or a celebration?
 AUSTIN: Both.